latimere/freeCodeCamp/Basic JavaScript/booleanConditionalLogicStatement.md

 # Use Conditional Logic with If Statements

 `If` statements are used to make decisions in code.
-The keyword `if` tells JavaScript to execute the code in the curly braces under certain conditions, defined in the parentheses.
+The keyword `if` tells JavaScript to execute the code in the curly brackets under certain conditions, defined in the parentheses.
 These conditions are known as `Boolean` conditions because they may *only be true or false*.

-When the condition evaluates to `true`, the program *executes the statement inside the curly braces*.
-When the `Boolean` condition evaluates to `false`, the *statement inside the curly braces will not execute*.
+When the condition evaluates to `true`, the program *executes the statement inside the curly brackets*.
+When the `Boolean` condition evaluates to `false`, the *statement inside the curly brackets will not execute*.

 ## Example